sailik1991/akhonaranyak/_posts/2017-10-07-exhibition-gaganendra.markdown

 3. Use of any Border, Watermark, Logo or Signature is strictly prohibited.

 4. You can choose either Photo paper print or Canvas print according to your choice.

-1. list 1 item 1
-   1. nested list item 1
-   2. nested list item 2
-10. list 1 item 2
-    1. nested list item 1

-  + Digital Image size for Photo paper print is *18 inches* by *12 inches* at 300 dpi in JPEG format.
+   * Digital Image size for Photo paper print is *18 inches* by *12 inches* at 300 dpi in JPEG format.
 Image size must not be less than 2 MB.

-  + Digital Image size for Canvas print is *21 inch* by *14 inches* at 150 dpi in JPEG format.
+   * Digital Image size for Canvas print is *21 inch* by *14 inches* at 150 dpi in JPEG format.
 Image size must not be less than 2 MB.

 5. Rename each of your photographs at a time with-